mikebharris/COBOL-brainfuck/README.md

 # ++++++++++[>+++++++>+++++++>++++++++++>+++>+<<<<<-]>>++.>+.+++++++..+++.>++.<<-----.<+++++++++.>-.<.---.>>>.+.>.
-A interpreter for the brainfuck language written in GnuCOBOL
+A interpreter for the [brainfuck language](https://esolangs.org/wiki/Brainfuck) written in [GnuCOBOL](https://sourceforge.net/projects/open-cobol/).
+Probably history's most verbose programming language used to run programs in one of history's most minimalistic languages.

 Compile with
 ```cobc -x -free brainfuck.cbl```